 In 2014, I was walking by a used bookstore in my neighborhood.
 I have always loved to browse books in bookstores and libraries.
-One red book stood out this time, a book titled Success Principles by Jack Canfield, subtitled How to Get From Where You are to Where You Want to Be.
+One red book stood out this time, a book titled Success Principles by Jack Canfield, subtitled How to Get From Where You Are to Where You Want to Be.
 I recognized Canfield as one of the authors of the acclaimed Chicken Soup for the Soul series.
 I decided to purchase the book on a whim, but without any real expectations from the book.

 In another chapter, the following concept shook a core belief of mine.
 Rejection is a Myth.
 Canfield said that there is no such thing as rejection.
 He explained it from scratch in the most beautiful manner I had encountered.
 You want something.
-You follow it up by ask someone for what you want.
+You follow it up by asking someone for what you want.
 If they give it to you, well, great.
-If they don’t give it, you are exactly where started, you have not lost anything.
+If they don’t give it, you are exactly where you started, you have not lost anything.
 Wow.
 I had spent a good chunk of time avoiding rejection, feeling bad when rejected, and here was someone telling me that all of this was not necessary.

 Accepting the need to change is the first step towards self-transformation.
-Having lived most of my life believing that my flawed ways were impeccable, I had finally accepted the need to change.
-However, my conditioning was so strong that anything that I read was an intellectual exercise, and I did not find myself practicing the newly found principles.
+Having lived most of my life believing that my flawed ways were impeccable, I had finally embraced the need to change.
+However, my conditioning was so strong that anything that I read was an intellectual exercise, and I did not find myself practicing the newly discovered principles.
 I read Swamiji’s articles, learned the Bhagavad Gita, had several aha moments, but change seemed hard to come by.

 I then decided to embark on an experiment in Mid-2016.
-In my thirty odd years on this planet, I had been repeatedly been conditioned (by myself and by well-meaning individuals) with a flawed way of looking at things.
+In my thirty odd years on this planet, I had repeatedly been conditioned (by myself and by well-meaning individuals) with a flawed way of looking at things.
 What if I aggressively feed myself with positive information for a year, without being concerned about short term results?
 What if I flood my mind with surfeit of high quality information, and let it churn in my mind subconsciously?
 Just as how advertisements prey on a person’s subconscious mind, what if I did the same with books?
 The goal I decided to take on was to Read 100 Non-Fiction books by the end of 2016.
 I came up with some ground rules: Audiobooks wouldn’t count.
 Scriptures (Bhagavad Gita, Upanishads) won’t count.
 If I read a book twice, I would count it just once (while marking that I read it twice, for my personal records).

 What ensued was a surfeit of purchases from Amazon as well as used book stores.
 I would read every minute I got a chance.
-I would spend my lunch times at work reading.
+I would spend my lunch time at work reading.
 I would spend my coffee breaks reading.
 All this reading gave me several insights:

 - A peak state is necessary for peak performance, said Tony Robbins.